 The Peacemaking Church proposes to ask this vital question: What perspectives, commitments, and skills must a church prize and master in order to make an A+ grade in cultivating a culture of peace for maintaining unity as a corporate priority?
 This book will seek to answer that question by showing from the Scriptures and the experience of one pastor and his church that learned how to do it the hard way.

 How many churches might the Lord spare a similar fate as a result?
 What church member, who hemorrhaged through something like a church split, wouldn’t give just about anything to avoid ever having to endure that kind of agony again, if he and his church could possibly do something about it?
-I hope my book will make a difference to that end for church leaders and their people alike, as they learn to excel in guarding their unity over the long haul.
+I hope my book (release date November 2018) will make a difference to that end for church leaders and their people alike, as they learn to excel in guarding their unity over the long haul.